 - YA or MG memoirs.
 Specifically, I would love to see a YA memoir related to the modern Native American teenage experience.
 An author with a great personal story and a great platform.

-- I WANT THIS THE MOST!!!!
-YA narrative nonfiction.
+- ***Very interested*** in acquiring MG or YA narrative nonfiction.
 Ideally, a journalist who has covered a story involving young people and there’s more to tell–in novel form.
 THE 57 BUS by journalist Dashka Slater absolutely blew me away and I desperately want to represent writers like her and stories like that!

 - Authors/illustrators with a large social media following and impressive platform, Instagram, Snap Chat and YouTube in particular.

 - Adult anything.
 If you have an adult nonfiction query, consider my colleague, Sharlene Martin, who specializes in that genre.
 MLM’s Natalie Grazian specializes in adult fiction.

 - Christian books.
 Check out MLM agent Adria Goetz, who is representing adult and children’s Christian fiction and nonfiction books.

 - Hard fantasy or sci-fi (not my thing).
 Check out MLM’s Britt Seiss who specializes in this genre.